EricTheToon/Fortlatro/README.md

 Mini Shield - Common - Copies a fourth of hands at the start of the round if you run out of hands reset hands back to a forth of however many you had at the start of round and self destructs

 Vbucks - Uncommon - 1/3 Chance to gain $10 when blind starts

+Reality Augment - Rare - All chances are guarenteed
 # 2 Decks
 Eric Deck - Start with Eric